How to Keep Your Nonprofit Compliant in New York

 When is the New York charitable registration renewal deadline?

-What documents are required for New York charitable registration?
+What documents are required for New York charitable registration renewal?

-For New York charitable registration renewal, you typically need: Bylaws, Certificate of Incorporation, IRS Form 990.
+For New York charitable registration renewal, you typically need: IRS Form 990.
 Additional documents may be required based on your organization's size or activities, such as: Schedule 4a, Schedule 4b.

 Are there any exemptions from New York charitable registration?